100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: This logo says everything it needs to speak with zero fuss.
 “We are the king of watches.”
 It’s a pure symbol of status and aspiration.
 It’s confident to the point of being smug, which is precisely the right tone.

-- Lesson for You: If your brand is positioned at the top of the market, a logo communicating leadership and superiority can be very effective.
+- Lesson for You: If your brand is positioned at the top of the market, a logo that communicates leadership and superiority can be highly effective.

 40. General Electric (GE)